Confidentiality & Medical Records

 Equality & Diversity Statement

-The Deepings Practice believes fairness, equity and above all values diversity in all dealings, both as provider of health services and employers of the people.
+The Deepings Practice believes in fairness, equity, and above all values diversity in all dealings, both as a provider of health services and employers of the people.

-The Deepings Practice intends to embed its equality and diversity values into every day practice, policies and procedures so that equality and diversity becomes the norm for all.
+The Deepings Practice intends to embed its equality and diversity values into everyday practice, policies and procedures so that equality and diversity become the norm for all.

 Equality is not about treating everyone the same, it is about ensuring that access to opportunities are available to all by taking account of people’s differing needs and capabilities.

-The point of contact for the Practice for all enquiries relating to Equality and Diversity is Mrs Tracy Bartle, Business Manager.
+The point of contact for the Practice for all enquiries relating to Equality and Diversity is Mrs. Jo Kevan, Business Manager.

 We always try to give you the best services possible but there may be times when you feel this has not happened.
 This procedure explains what to do if you have a complaint about the services we provide for you at The Deepings Practice.